-On this day in 1975, Arthur Ashe defeats the heavily favored Jimmy Connors to become the first black man ever to win Wimbledon, the most coveted championship in tennis.
+On July 5, 1975, Arthur Ashe defeats the heavily favored Jimmy Connors to become the first Black man ever to win Wimbledon, the most coveted championship in tennis.

 Arthur Ashe was 31 years old in 1975, and seemingly well past his prime, so his advancement to the 1975 Wimbledon finals came as somewhat of a surprise to the tennis establishment.
 While Ashe’s best finishes at Wimbledon had been losses in the semi-finals in 1968 and 1969, his opponent, the brash 22-year-old Jimmy Connors, was the defending Wimbledon champion.
 In their three previous meetings, Connors had handled Ashe easily.
 Furthermore, Connors was coming off an impressive semi-final win against Roscoe Tanner, whose intimidating serve observers called the hardest hitting ever at Wimbledon.

 Though many thought he didn’t have a chance, Ashe formulated a game plan for the match: hit nothing hard.
 He planned to serve strongly and then give Connors nothing but “junk” as Ashe himself described it.
 Connors won the first game of the first set, but then dropped the rest of the set in just 20 minutes, 6-1.
 Although Connors won just one game off Ashe in the second set, he took the third set 7-5.
 His confidence restored, Connors strutted around the court, while Ashe closed his eyes between sets, concentrating on the moment at hand.
 Finally, with the shocked crowd cheering him on, Ashe finished Connors off in the fourth set, 6-4.